 Psst: this one can be tricky because it doesn’t have any vowels.
 All-consonant words are increasingly hard to come by when you get beyond a few letters, though abbreviations can often pop up in their place.

-Mostly commonly associated with on Mr. Smee, Captain Hook’s right-hand man in Peter Pan, the term can also refer to a duck, which means the common threads there are water and a general sense of being underappreciated.
+Mostly commonly associated with Mr. Smee, Captain Hook’s right-hand man in Peter Pan, the term can also refer to a duck, which means the common threads there are water and a general sense of being underappreciated.